14 LAScatalog

 14.7 Ground classification

-14.7.1 Chunk processing
+Chunk processing

-classify_ground() (see section 3) is an important function of lidR, which works seamlessly with the LAScatalog engine.
-An ALS acquisition is processed in pieces, referred to here as chunks.
-An acquisition is usually split into chunks where files correspond to a tiling pattern.
-Using classify_ground() within the LAScatalog engine will process each file sequentially.
+engine will process each file sequentially.
 Given that we emphasize the importance of processing point clouds including a buffer, the engine loads a buffer on-the-fly around each tile before any processing is conducted.

-The most basic implementation is very similar to examples in section 3.
-In this case we first specify where to write the outputs using opt_output_files().
-The files written on disk will be LAS files, while the output in R will be a LAScatalog.
-If we don’t write to disk, the result of each chunk will be stored into memory, potentially leading to memory issues.
+The most basic implementation is very similar to examples in Chapter 3.
+In this case we first specify where to write the outputs using opt_output_files()

 opt_output_files(ctg) <- paste0(tempdir(), "{*}_classified")

-classified_ctg <- classify_ground(ctg, csf())
+<- classify_ground(ctg, csf()) classified_ctg

 In reality, R won’t crash because the function won’t allow users to classify a collection of files without providing a path to save outputs.
-Most functions in lidR check user inputs to mitigate issues.
+Most functions in lidR

 opt_output_files(ctg) <- ""

-classified_ctg <- classify_ground(ctg, csf())
+<- classify_ground(ctg, csf())

-#> Error: This function requires that the LAScatalog provides an output file template.
+classified_ctg #> Error: This function requires that the LAScatalog provides an output file template.

-14.7.2 Modifying buffers
+Modifying buffers

-It is possible to modify the behavior of the engine by modifying the size of the buffer with opt_chunk_buffer() <-.
-The option chunk = TRUE of the function plot() allows visualization of how an option affects the processing pattern.
+allows visualization of how an option affects the processing pattern.
 The red boundaries show the chunks that will be sequentially processed and the green dotted lines show the extended regions used for buffering each chunk.

 opt_chunk_buffer(ctg) <- 20